raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

-To collect data that captures interesting, dynamic environmental changes in orbit, you should focus your program on sensors like the **camera, gyroscope, magnetometer, accelerometer, or light/colour sensors**.
-Basic environmental metrics like **temperature and humidity** remain relatively constant inside the ISS cabin, and the **PIR movement sensor** only measures crew activity near the Astro Pi, and while you are permitted to use them, we advise that these sensors are not the focus of your program.
+With an understanding of what the available sensors on the Astro Pis can do, think creatively about how to use them to find the speed of the ISS.
+Don't worry about getting everything perfect at first.
+Try to think of different ways, even if they seem unusual.
+Either by yourself or as a team, how many ways can you think of to calculate the speed using these tools?

 --- task ---

-Come up with several ideas or data-logging concepts you could explore using the Astro Pi hardware (such as mapping geographical features with the camera, or analyzing variations in Earth's magnetic fields).
-Be creative, and try to think outside the box.

-Remember that **no astronaut interaction is permitted**; your program must run completely autonomously from start to finish.
-It cannot rely on joystick inputs or button presses.
-Once you have a few options, discuss them as a team and choose concept you want to develop.
+Come up with several different ways of calculating the speed of the ISS using the Astro Pi hardware.
+Be creative, and try to think out of the box.
+Once you have a few options, discuss them as a team and choose the one you think will give the most accurate result.

 --- /task ---